adamsan/mbh-account-service/README.md

 ### Query the database (Optional)

-Visit: http://127.0.0.1:8080/account-service/h2-console/ and use the login information in application.properties,
-username: 'sa' and no password
+Visit: http://127.0.0.1:8080/account-service/h2-console/ and use the login information in application.properties, jdbc url: `jdbc:h2:mem:accounts-db`, username: `sa` and no password